kendimuthomi/alx-pre_course/README.md

-This is My first readme as an ALX student
+This is My first readme as an ALX student so amazing